WASHINGTON (AP) — Ken McNamee has an upfront view of the river of wealth cascading through Seattle these days.

 “You can’t have someone spotting you on a weight bench from China,” said Lucas Puente, formerly the chief economist at Thumbtack, an online small business marketplace.

 Yet jobs that require interpersonal skills, like nursing, tend to be disproportionately held by women.
 Muro calculates that about 60% of wealth workers are women, compared with about half of all workers.
-That means men aren’t fully participating in a sector with rapid job growth.
+That means that men aren’t fully participating in a sector with rapid job growth.

 Sue Forrest, 58, has hired three personal chefs in the past several years to cater parties and visit her house to cook a week’s worth of meals that are then frozen and reheated.
 Forrest works as a graphic designer from her home in Durham, North Carolina.
 Her husband, George, is a consultant for the utility industry.